yuphin/V/README.md

-# V
+# v README
-V syntax higlighting support for VsCode
+- Currently work in progress

-Currently work in progress
+- To install the extension, copy the "v" folder into %USERPROFILE%\.vscode\extensions directory.